khalyomede/state-reflection.guide/source/replay/index.md

 Replaying have two specific goals:

-- Allowing you to change your queries, to suit new or evolving business needs
+- Allowing you to change your queries, to suit new or evolving surfaces needs
 - Allowing you to change your State data storage scheme easily
 - Allowing you to debug by going at a specific point in time